Curriculum Notes Year 7

 Resources & Information

 During these practical lessons, pupils will often use the extensive range of classroom instruments and the Yamaha keyboards.
-They will require their personal devices for two of the above topic areas.
+They will require their personal devices with MuseScore software for two of the above topic areas.

 Assessment in this subject is based on GCSE grading, is ongoing throughout the year and is based on their success in practical lessons.
 A pupil’s instrumental and / or vocal ability / contribution will also be taken into account.